 The Parental Income Free Area for the base tax year and current tax year is set annually on 1 January and linked to CPI.
 The current Parental Income Free Area amount is consistent with that of Family Tax Benefit Part A (FTBA).
-The actual amount can be found in "A Guide to Australian Government Payments" http://www.humanservices.gov.au/corporate/publications-and-resources/a-guide-to-australian-government-payments>.
+The actual amount can be found in A guide to Australian Government payments.